Over the last decade, businesses have been encouraged to move their marketing almost entirely online.

 Contrarian marketing strategies often succeed because they appear in places competitors overlook.
 If every company runs online ads, a printed campaign becomes unusual.
 If everyone posts content on social media, a direct mail piece feels different.

-That difference attracts attention.
-And attention is the first step toward building customer relationships.
+That difference attracts attention, and attention is the first step toward building customer relationships.

 Marketing Should Be Diverse